- Oops!Something went wrong.Please try again later.

 It is of course excellent to see how Independent Bank has grown profits over the years, but the future is more important for shareholders.
 You can see how its balance sheet has strengthened (or weakened) over time in this free interactive graphic.

 What About Dividends?

 It is important to consider the total shareholder return, as well as the share price return, for any given stock.
 Whereas the share price return only reflects the change in the share price, the TSR includes the value of dividends (assuming they were reinvested) and the benefit of any discounted capital raising or spin-off.
-So for companies that pay a generous dividend, the TSR is often a lot higher than the share price return.
-We note that for Independent Bank the TSR over the last 5 years was 97%, which is better than the share price return mentioned above.
-And there's no prize for guessing that the dividend payments largely explain the divergence!
+It's fair to say that the TSR gives a more complete picture for stocks that pay a dividend.
+As it happens, Independent Bank's TSR for the last year was 54%, which exceeds the share price return mentioned earlier.
+This is largely a result of its dividend payments!